 Several factors can make adherence difficult for children and adolescents with HIV.
 For example, a child may refuse to take an HIV medicine because it tastes unpleasant.

-Stigma associated with HIV can make adherence especially difficult for HIV-infected adolescents.
-They may skip medicine doses to avoid disclosing their HIV-positive status.
+Negative beliefs and attitudes about HIV (stigma) can make adherence especially difficult for adolescents living with HIV.
+They may skip medicine doses to hide their HIV-positive status from others.

 The following factors can also affect medication adherence in children and adolescents: